tonethar/IGME-330-Spring-2020/weekly/week-03A-notes.md

 - Go ahead and grab your "Screen Saver with Controls" code from last week:
   - First, we'll re-factor the code by getting rid of ["magic numbers"](https://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants) (e.g. Unnamed Numerical values or constants)
   - Next, we'll wrap all of our JS code in an IIFE
-  - Then we'll create an ES5 style external "library" of reusable functions named **"abcLIB.js"** by using an IIFE (*abc* will be your initials)
+  - Then we'll create an ES5 style external "library" of reusable functions named **"abcLIB.js"** by using an IIFE (*abc* will be your initials):
+    - time allowing, we'll also take a quick look at how RiTa.js structures their library using an IIFE: https://rednoise.org/rita/download.php

 **Try it:** Once everything is working, move the remaining JS code in your HTML to an external JS file named **index.js**